EURO GOVT-Bunds rally as Greek debt talks drag on

 Talks on the new bailout, which would be Greece's second

-since 2010 - and an accompanying deal to ease its huge debt
+since 2010 - and an accompanying deal to ease the country's huge

 "We continue to see the likelihood of a Greek messy default